Those who were successful at the EU career pre-selection tests are now facing the Assessment Centre or AC in Brussels.

 Keep all this under 3-4 minutes to allow time for follow-up questions, and make sure your example and the story is relevant to the competency in question (e.g. learning and development instead of working with others).

-6. Structured interview video: here is a useful video on how to score high in an EPSO structured interview (disclaimer: this video was not produced by us yet we found it useful to share):
+6. Structured interview video: here are some useful videos on how to score high in an EPSO structured interview.

 The Group Exercise Exam